 Spinal cord injuries are the most serious spinal injuries as they damage the spinal cord itself, the lifeline of the nervous system.
 Spinal cord injuries are usually the result of trauma to the spine, which can cause damage, such as bruising to or laceration of the spinal cord.

 Can I make a spinal injury compensation claim?

-If you have suffered a spinal injury in a road accident, even if the accident was your fault, you may be entitled to injury benefits or compensation through the Lifetime Care and Support (LTCS) Scheme and/or the Compulsory Third Party Insurer.
+If you have suffered a spinal injury in a road or motor vehicle accident, even if the accident was your fault, you may be entitled to injury benefits or compensation through the Lifetime Care and Support (LTCS) Scheme and/or the Compulsory Third Party Insurer.

 All reasonable and necessary treatment and care for spinal cord injuries are covered by the Lifetime Care and Support (LTCS) Scheme.
 Those with serious spinal injuries frequently require extensive medical treatment and incur large rehabilitation expenses, and it is important to ensure that you maximise your entitlements, including the provision of medical treatment.